pmatzavin/inbound-http-log/README.md

 The benchmark measures the average `throughput` (requests/second), for two Node.js servers that serve the 'hello world' String.

-One of the servers uses the `FastHttpLog`(not yet published) module for logging request/responses.
+- One of the servers uses the `FastHttpLog`.

-The other server uses the [http-pino](https://github.com/pinojs/pino-http) module.
+- The other server uses the [http-pino](https://github.com/pinojs/pino-http).

 The benchmark runs in five steps.